German Physical Society: Young Scientist Award for Socio- and Econophysics

+DPG-Abiturpreis

+The DPG-Abiturpreis is an award of the DPG, which is given annually to high school graduates nationwide in Germany for outstanding performance in physics.
+The prize has been awarded since the year 2000.
+The winners are selected by the physics teachers of the participating schools, who can nominate physics-interested and high-achieving high school graduates.
+The prize consists of an award certificate and a one-year free membership in the society, which allows students to network and exchange ideas on scientific topics.

 Publications

 The DPG produces a range of various publications.
 The membership journal of the DPG Physik Journal provides news reports from the DPG and about physics in general.
 Besides, the DPG joins forces with the British Institute of Physics to publish the electronic open access journal New Journal of Physics.
 The articles published here have gone through a strict peer review in line with the stringent scientific quality standards propounded by the New Journal of Physics.
 Moreover, the DPG also publishes its conference programme every year under the name Verhandlungen der DPG (Programme Booklets for DPG Conferences), listing the abstracts of around 8,000 papers.

 Historical publications

 Publications of the DPG have included: